-• Place equipment in a freezer for 48 hours (when possible) or a minimum overnight between each use.
+Place equipment in a freezer for 48 hours (when possible) or a minimum overnight between each use.
 Freezing can be done in addition to the vinegar and bleach soaking but cannot replace it as a decontamination method.

 Table 4.
-Dreissenid mussel decontamination methods for field equipment.
+Invasive mussel decontamination methods for field equipment.
+Note the bleach soak is also affective against whirling disease.

 Type of Equipment Decontaminant Concentration Contact Time Guidelines Sensitive equipment (probes,sondes, meters) Tap/distilled water - - Please refer to the user manual for cleaning instructions.
-Field equipment Vinegar & Bleach 5% acetic acid & 10% bleach solution 2 hours for vinegar and 10min for bleach Immerse equipment into vinegar (5% acetic acid) for 2 hours, wash off thoroughly, followed by 10min soak in 10% bleach solution Field equipment Freezing <0° C 48hrs (minimum overnight) Equipment must be fully inside a freezer for 48hrs, or minimum overnight
+Field equipment Vinegar & Bleach 5% acetic acid & 10% bleach solution 2 hours for vinegar and 15min for bleach Immerse equipment into vinegar (5% acetic acid) for 2 hours, wash off thoroughly, followed by 15min soak in 10% bleach solution Field equipment Freezing <0° C 48hrs (minimum overnight) Equipment must be fully inside a freezer for 48hrs, or minimum overnight